Our second full day was “The Nutcracker Ballet Day” and brought bad news followed by more bad news followed by even more bad news.

 Maybe they can sleep on the train but I have issues getting a good nights’ sleep in a regular ‘ol bed so there would be no sleeping on the train for this gal.

-I decided at that point that I would not be joining the group for dinner that evening (another reason was because it was 6:30pm and I had just eaten my breakfast, lunch and dinner in the form of a meat pie).
+I decided at that point that I would not be joining the group for dinner that evening (another reason was that it was 6:30pm and I had just eaten my breakfast, lunch, and dinner in the form of a meat pie).
 Instead, I would stay in the hotel and sleep.
 I soon regretted this decision when I got back to the hotel room and the people in the room above ours were exercising or moving furniture or both.
 I laid there wide awake.